ray-x/lsp_signature.nvim/README.md

 # lsp_signature.nvim

-Show function signature when you types
+Show function signature when you type

 - This nvim plugin is made for completion plugins that do not support signature help.
   Need neovim-0.5+ and enable nvim-lsp.